 Anyone reading this who has a child is probably nodding and laughing.
 Am I right?
 To anyone reading this who is pregnant for the first time and thinking, “oh, it will be totally different for me,” I say, bless your little heart.

 My seven short weeks of maternity leave were a mix of tears, sleepless nights, visits from friends and family, hundreds of diaper changes, and learning how to nurse.
 I had made a commitment to nurse my baby once she (Eleanor Anne Baecker) was born in October 2008.
-I had done a lot of work leading up to the birth, including taking two breastfeeding classes; reading several books; buying an adorable nursing cover, boppy pillow, nursing bras, breast pump, etc.; and hiring a doula to help with support during and after the birth.
-I was secure in the fact that I had done enough prep work and planning that this experience would be a piece of cake.
+I had done a lot of work leading up to the birth, including taking two breastfeeding classes; reading several books; buying an adorable nursing cover, boppy pillow, nursing bras, breast pump, etc. I was secure in the fact that I had done enough prep work and planning that this experience would be a piece of cake.
 Again, I was wrong.

 Nursing, which is supposedly “the most natural thing in the world,” often doesn’t come very naturally at all.
 It takes time, patience, experience, and support, which most new moms don’t have, making the transition difficult, discouraging, and sometimes futile.
 I am happy to report that after much trial and error, I successfully breastfed both my daughters for at least the first 14 months.